Updated November 2023

 While Northern Italy might be best recognized for powerhouse reds like Barolo and Amarone and crisp whites from Friuli and Alto Adige, between these two significant categories lies a diverse range of light-bodied Italian red wines perfect for summer sipping.

-Across Northern Italy, light red wines have been a part of locals’ lives for hundreds of years, often playing second fiddle to the bolder wines, which often find themselves in the global limelight.
+Across Northern Italy, light red wines have been a part of locals’ lives for hundreds of years, often playing second fiddle to the bolder wines, often in the global limelight.

 Schiava: The DNA of Alto Adige